Inna Rivkin, Ph.D.

 Office: 705A Gruening

-If unable to reach Dr. Rivkin, you can call the Psychology Department direct.
+If unable to reach Dr. Rivkin, you can call the Department of Psychology direct.

 I was born in Russia, but moved to the U.S. in 1977.
 I received my B.A. in psychology from UC Berkeley in 1993, and my Ph.D. in social psychology (with minors in health psychology and psychometrics) from UCLA in 2000.
 I completed a post-doctoral fellowship in an interdisciplinary research training program on psychosocial and mental health services for people living with HIV.
 I was awarded a UCLA AIDS Institute Seed Grant for a project examining the effects of an expressive writing intervention on immune function and psychological adjustment for people living with HIV (Rivkin, Gustafson, Weingarten and Chin, 2006).
 I worked at UCLA as project director for the Eban program, a multi-site NIMH funded trial testing a culturally congruent HIV/STD risk reduction intervention for HIV-discordant African-American couples.
 I moved to Alaska in 2006 and worked as a visiting faculty member in the Psychology Department at UAA, before joining the faculty here at UAF in 2007.